Top-seeded Illinois cruises past Drexel 78-49 to open NCAAs

 James Butler — 6-8 and 242 pounds — drew the daunting task of trying to handle Cockburn, without much success.
 The senior did have 10 points and 10 rebounds for Drexel.

 Indiana Farmers Coliseum, home of IUPUI of the Horizon League and a minor league hockey team, hosted the Midwest Region games Friday.
-The 82-year-old building that hosted the Beatles’ only concert in Indiana normally holds about 6,800 for basketball, but capacity was capped at 1,200 for its first NCAA games because of COVID-19 restrictions.
+The 82-year-old building that was the site of the Beatles’ only concert in Indiana normally holds about 6,800 for basketball, but capacity was capped at 1,200 for its first NCAA games because of COVID-19 restrictions.

-Illini fans, excited to see the first No. 1-seeded Illinois team since the program’s last Final Four run in 2005, seemed to get their hands on most of the tickets, dotting the stands with blue and orange.
+Illini fans, excited to see the their team as a top seed for the first time since a Final Four run in 2005, seemed to get their hands on most of the tickets.
+They dotted the stands with blue and orange and cranked up an “I-L-L” chant late in the game.

-Still sporting a black Batman mask to protect the broken nose he suffered last month, Dosunmu finished with 17 points.
+Still sporting a black Batman mask to protect the broken nose he suffered last month, Dosunmu finished with 17 points, 11 rebounds and six assists.

+Cockburn got loose for 10 straight Illinois points in the first half, capping his personal run with a slam off a flip from Dosunmu.

+“It’s not just his size,” Drexel coach Zach Spiker said of Cockburn.
+“It’s his ability to score in different ways.”

 BIG PICTURE

-Drexel: The Dragons had to finish with a flourish to shoot 31% for the game after being held to 22% in the first half.
+Drexel: The Dragons had to finish with a flourish to shoot 31% for the game.
+They were held to 22% in the first half.
 There just weren’t many good looks against the longer and quicker Illini.

+“I thought the quality of our shots were not as good as they have been throughout the season and the credit goes to Illinois for doing that,” Spiker said.

-Illinois: Maybe the best news for the Illini: Nobody had to play more than 32 minutes.
+Illinois: Maybe the best news for the Illini: Coming off a tough Big Ten Tournament that ended with an overtime win on Sunday, nobody had to play more than 32 minutes.

 UP NEXT